celestiaorg/celestia-app/docs/architecture/adr-007-universal-share-prefix.md

 ## Implementation Details

-A share version must be specified by a user when authoring a [`MsgWirePayForData`](https://github.com/rootulp/celestia-app/blob/6f3b3ae437b2a70d72ff6be2741abb8b5378caa0/x/payment/types/tx.pb.go#L34) because if a user doesn't specify a share version, a block producer may construct message shares associated with their `MsgWirePayForData` using a different share version.
+A share version must be specified by a user when authoring a [`MsgWirePayForBlob`](https://github.com/rootulp/celestia-app/blob/6f3b3ae437b2a70d72ff6be2741abb8b5378caa0/x/payment/types/tx.pb.go#L34) because if a user doesn't specify a share version, a block producer may construct message shares associated with their `MsgWirePayForBlob` using a different share version.
 Different share versions will lead to different share layouts which will lead to different `MessageShareCommitment`s.
 As a result, message inclusion proofs would fail.
 [See celestia-app#936](https://github.com/celestiaorg/celestia-app/issues/936).

 Constants